- About Us

 Criminal Justice | Capital Punishment

-At Duane Buck’s 1997 capital sentencing hearing in Harris County (Houston), Texas, the trial prosecutor elicited testimony from a psychologist that Mr. Buck posed a future danger to society because he is black.
-The prosecutor relied on this testimony in arguing in favor of a death sentence.
+At Duane Buck’s 1997 capital sentencing hearing in Harris County (Houston), Texas, Mr. Buck’s own appointed trial attorneys presented testimony from a psychologist that Mr. Buck was likely to commit criminal acts of violence in the future because he is black.
+The trial prosecutor exploited trial counsel’s error and relied on this expert testimony to argue in favor of a death sentence.

 More than 100 prominent individuals from Texas and throughout the country, including civil rights leaders, elected officials, clergy, former prosecutors and judges, past ABA presidents, and a former Texas governor, are calling for a new, fair sentencing for Duane Buck.
 Read a press release here.